AstroAccelerateOrg/AATools/README.md

 # AATools

-Collection of potential useful scripts (Gnuplot, python, R, etc.) for AstroAccelerate.
+Collection of potential useful scripts (gnuplot, python, R, etc.) for AstroAccelerate.

 ## Guides for the scripts
 ### Gnuplot/ts-box.gp